tembo-io/website/docs/postgres_guides/how-to-describe-tables-in-postgres/how-to-describe-tables-in-postgres.md

 # How to describe tables in Postgres

-Tables in a Postgres database are like the building blocks where all the data is stored.
-But, when it comes to understanding and exploring these tables, there aren't many user-friendly tools available.
-So, it's essential to learn some alternative methods to describe what's inside these tables.

 In this guide, we'll show you two different ways to describe tables: using the psql command-line tool, using the PgAdmin graphical interface, and through SQL queries.
 We'll walk you through the entire process step by step, using a practical example to make it easy to follow along.

 ## Using psql